ContainerSolutions/dcos-ansible-packet/README.md

 ## Prerequisites

-* Create 4 machines or cloud instances, 1 master and 3 agents.
+* Create 5 machines or cloud instances, 1 bootstrap, 1 master and 3 or more agents.

 * Add their hostnames and IPs to `/etc/hosts`

 * Edit the example `inventory` file.
-The master node has both the bootstrap and master node which saves costs.
 See the example below.

 * SSH into the nodes so your pub key is authorized and Ansible SSH works